 A Trained, AI resume parser identifies the most suitable candidates for a job requirement based on industry trends and company hiring patterns.

-How can chatbots help you screen candidates in the initial stages?
+How can chatbots or recruitment help you screen candidates in the initial stages?

 - Chatbots answer initial questions that interested candidates have related to the job post – such as the number of positions available, the day, date and time of interviews, salary offered, qualifications required, and so on